-Ned Vizzini is the New York Times bestselling author of young-adult books The Other Normals, It's Kind of a Funny Story (also a major motion picture), Be More Chill, and Teen Angst?
+Ned Vizzini is the New York Times bestselling author of young-adult books It's Kind of a Funny Story, The Other Normals, Be More Chill, and Teen Angst?
 Naaah....
-In television, he has written for ABC's Last Resort and MTV's Teen Wolf.
-His essays and criticism have appeared in the New York Times, the Daily Beast, and Salon.
-He is the co-author, with Chris Columbus, of the fantasy-adventure series House of Secrets.
-His work has been translated into ten languages.
+In television, he has written for MTV's Teen Wolf and currently writes for NBC's Believe, forthcoming in March 2014 from J.J.
+Abrams and Alfonso Cuarón.
+His essays and criticism have appeared in the New York Times, the Daily Beast, and the New Yorker (well, on the website).
+He is the coauthor with Chris Columbus of the fantasy-adventure series House of Secrets.
+His work has been translated into 25 languages.
 He lives in Los Angeles.

 Being a writer is really about two things: skill and business.
 The skill of being a writer involves two aspects, talent and craft.
 I can't teach you talent; you either have it or you don't.
 But a lot of skill is in craft, which comes from practice, dedication, and fear of death.
 Here are some resources to help with your writing craft:

 By business I mean the thorny question of how you get your writing out in the world.

 My first piece of advice is: DON'T WRITE A BOOK.
 Many young writers, including many who email me, start out by trying to write books when they are 13.
 If you try to write a full book when you are 13, chances are you will flame out, never finish it, and abandon writing entirely. [see rebuttal below]

 Instead, start by writing short stories.
 I believe the easiest short stories to write are short tales about your own life.